 Water quality-based requirements are required by CWA Section 301(b)(1)(C).
-Water quality-based requirements are discussed in more detail in Section V.C.
+Water quality-based requirements are discussed in greater depth in Section V.C.
 The CWA requires that discharges meet technology-based effluent limitations reflecting, among other things, the technological capability of permittees to control pollutants in their discharges.
-Both water quality-based requirements and technology-based effluent limitations and are implemented through AZPDES permits.
+Both technology-based effluent limitations and water quality-based requirements are implemented through NPDES permits.
 See CWA sections 301(a) and (b).
 Technology-based effluent limitations do not apply to non-WOTUS protected surface waters.
 See Part V.B. for additional details.

 V.A.2.
-Numeric and Water Quality-Based Effluent Limitations
+Numeric and Water-Quality Based Effluent Limitation

 The 2019 MSGP includes water quality-based effluent limits (WQBELs) and effluent limitation guidelines.
-The provisions of Part 2.1 constitute the numeric technology-based effluent limitations and WQBELs of the permit.
+The provisions of Part 2.1 constitute the numeric technology based effluent limitations and WQBELs of the permit.
 The WQBELs are the Water Quality Standards applicable to the protected surface water in A.A.C.
 R18-11, Article 1.
 In the permit WQBELs are either referred to as the Water Quality Standards or water quality-based requirements to distinguish them for technology based effluent limitations.
 Technology-based effluent limitations do not apply to non-WOTUS protected surface waters.
 See Part V.B. for additional details.

-VI.A.3 Water Quality-Based Standards (Part 2.1)
+V.A.3 Water Quality-Based Standards (Part 2.1)